Skin immune system

 NK cells are cytotoxic lymphocytes that can eliminate virally infected cells and cancer cells without antigen presentation or priming.

-The mediators can result in pruritic weals due to increased vascular permeability (urticaria).
-Mast cell activation can rarely lead to anaphylaxis, characterised by bronchoconstriction, dizziness and syncope.
+These mediators can result in pruritic weals due to increased vascular permeability (urticaria).
+In rare cases, mast cell activation can lead to anaphylaxis, characterised by bronchoconstriction, dizziness, and syncope.

-Eosinophils enter the skin in pathologic conditions such as parasitic infestations and atopic dermatitis.
+Eosinophils enter the skin in pathological conditions such as parasitic infestations and atopic dermatitis.
+Eosinophils are attracted to immunoglobulins such as IgE that are complement bound to the surface of large organisms such as helminths.

-- They promote Th2 helper T cell differentiation upon release (adaptive immune response).
+The eosinophils release cytoplasmic cytotoxic granules to kill the parasite (an innate immune response), and promote Th2 helper T cell differentiation upon release (an adaptive immune response).

 The complement system is an enzymatic cascade of over 20 different proteins normally found in the blood.
 When an infection is present, the system is sequentially activated leading to events that help destroy the invading organism.